-This Phase 1 clinical trial will evaluate an experimental antibody that increases brain metabolism and energy production.
+This Phase 1 clinical trial will evaluate an experimental drug that may reduce inflammation in the brain

 Maurice Zauderer, Ph.D.

 Rochester, NY - United States

 Astrocytes commonly referred to as “helper cells” are the most numerous cell type in the brain.
 They help support brain cell health and a number of other important brain functions.
 Studies show that brain inflammation during brain diseases including Alzheimer’s, may limit the ability of astrocytes to perform these important functions.
 Researchers have shown that in brain diseases including Alzheimer’s disease, astrocytes may migrate to areas of nerve damage, and facilitate the removal of potential toxins and initiate repair mechanisms.
 However, the demands of this damage response may limit the astrocytes’ ability to perform other important functions.

 Dr. Maurice Zauderer’s team has previously observed in mouse models of Huntington’s disease that damaged nerve cells turn on a protein called SEMA4D.
 SEMA4D appears to impact the ability of astrocytes to perform key functions, such as transporting energy molecules (glucose) throughout the brain.
 The brain uses glucose for its metabolism (which is the efficient use of sugar and oxygen as fuel for cell activity).
 The researchers have found that blocking SEMA4D using an antibody improves glucose transport in people with Huntington’s disease.
 Dr. Zauderer and his team have also observed abnormal metabolism in Alzheimer’s, and have seen an association of changes in this biology with loss of cognitive function.
 As a result, they believe that blocking SEMA4D may also benefit individuals with Alzheimer’s as a possible therapeutic approach